RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Module/AT-Command-Manual/README.md

 1. <b>at+set_config=device:uart:`<index>:<baud_rate>`</b>

-This command is used to configure the baud rate for an UART port.
+This command is used to configure the baud rate for a UART port.

 | Operation | Command                                         | Response |
 | --------- | ----------------------------------------------- | -------- |